 Tony Buckingham Net Worth: US$ 700 million -

-Tony Buckingham is a former oil rig diver who became a energy millionaire.
-He is the founder of Heritage Oil, which he sold to Sheikh Hamad Bin Jassam Bin Jaber Al-
+He is a former oil rig diver who became a energy millionaire.
+He is the founder of Heritage Oil.
+Which he sold to Sheikh Hamad Bin Jassam Bin Jaber Al-

-Tony Buckingham owns a Gulfstream G550 private jet with registration M-
+Buckingham owns a Gulfstream G550 private jet.
+The jet has registration M-

 Buckingham lives in a large house on Jersey, a with a large pool and amazing views of the Gulf of Saint Malo in the British Channel.